Giotto Bizzarrini: 5300 GT Strada

-Bizzarrini SpA is best known for the Bizzarrini 5300 GT Strada, produced between 1965-1968.
+Bizzarrini SpA is best known for the Bizzarrini 5300 GT Strada, produced between 1965 and 1968.
 This car had styling from Giorgetto Giugiaro when he was working for Bertone.

-Giugiaro's Italdesign was founded on February 13, 1968 with a forty day target to build their first design based on the Bizzarrini Grifo racing car with a deadline date for the Turin Motor Show in April.
+Giugiaro's Italdesign was founded on 13 February 1968, with a forty-day target to build their first design based on the Bizzarrini Grifo racing car with a deadline date for the Turin Motor Show in April.
 Giugiaro's Manta prototype caused a sensation and successfully launched the company.

-Bizzarrini SpA was declared bankrupt in 1969, which ended Bizzarrini's days as an automobile manufacturer.
+After Bizzarrini SpA, Giotto Bizzarrini also developed advanced designs for other companies, including American Motors for which he built prototypes for the AMX/3 project, and as style and technical consultant for General Motors in Europe and USA, top Japanese motorcycle marques, and well-known designer marques such as Pininfarina.

-After Bizzarrini SpA, Giotto Bizzarrini also developed advanced designs for other companies, including American Motors for which he built prototypes for the AMX/3 project, and as style and technical consultant for GM in Europe and USA, top Japanese motorcycle marques and well-known designer marques such as Pininfarina.
+Bizzarrini in later years

-Bizzarrini today
+Bizzarrini taught and worked at Rome University, developing advanced projects and designing, building, and developing his own sport cars.
+He was often quoted as saying: "I'm not a car designer, I am a worker".

-Giotto Bizzarrini teaches and works with Rome University, developing advanced projects and designing, building and developing his own sport cars.
-He is often quoted as saying: "I'm not a car designer, I am a worker".
+On 23 October 2012, during the inauguration of the University of Florence's new Design Campus in Calenzano, Professor Bizzarrini was given the Honoris Causa Degree in Industrial Design.

-On October 23, 2012, during the inauguration of the University of Florence's new Design Campus in Calenzano, Professor Giotto Bizzarrini was given the Honoris Causa Degree in Industrial Design.
+Bizzarrini died on 13 May 2023, at the age of 96.